yuzunekoayu/stylish/week-1/part-5/README.md

 ### Step 2: Slide Effect

-Complete slide effect on the key visuals.
+Complete slide effect to show different campaigns for customers in the key visual section.
 We should change to next slide every 10 seconds automatically.